suom1/csgo-competitive-config/README.md

 There are a few settings that are not in the rulebook, and a few that have diverted from the rulebook (with OK from Valve).
 Those settings are commented in the configs.

+# Installation

+In this setup all config files and nicknames.txt should be installed in the `cfg` directory.

 # Locked nicknames

 Back in 2017 Valve added a [feature](https://blog.counter-strike.net/index.php/2017/10/19582/) for locking nicknames for SteamID's which is commonly used by tournament organizers.
 A copy of this file is also located here (mostly to make it easy for other, but also showing how the file works).